-If you’re reading this article then it’s a safe bet that you’ve either made the decision to form an LLC, or you want more information about forming an LLC in Nebraska before you decide.
+If you’re reading this article it’s a safe bet that you’ve either made the decision to form an LLC or you want more information about forming an LLC in Nebraska.
 Congratulations!
-The decision to form an LLC is an importante one, and you’ll likely remember this for the rest of your life.
+The decision to form an LLC is an important one, and you’ll likely remember this for the rest of your life.

 I’ll walk you through all the steps you need to complete in order to start a Limited Liability Company (LLC) in Nebraska, but first I’ll go over some LLC basics, like what a Limited Liability Company is and some of the advantages of forming an LLC.

 (If you want to skip to the “How to Form an LLC” section, click here.)

 Table of Contents

 What Is a Nebraska LLC?

 A Nebraska LLC is a Limited Liability Company formed in the state of Nebraska that is governed by the laws, regulations, and statutes of the state of Nebraska.

 There are lots of advantages to forming an LLC and I’m sure you’ll find many more than I’ve listed here.
 Here are the most common reasons that small business owners choose to form a Limited Liability Company rather than choosing another business entity, like a sole proprietorship.